CodeDotJS/For-The-Sake-of-Programming/README.md

 __`Status : `__ __`Pending`__
 __`Deadline : `__ __`31st July 2017`__

 I'll start with [Codecademy](https://www.codecademy.com) because I've to start, at least.

-- Here is a list of Programming Courses that I'll finish this month.
+Below are the list of some Programming Courses that I'll finish in this month.

 - __`Python`__
 - __`Learn JavaScript`__